tejaswini-rb/marta-train-interface/README.md

 ## Desciption
-In this project, you'll be creating a frontend that graphically displays train information with filtering options.
-Using your React knowledge, you will implement hooks, props, and state management in this Marta Interface!
+In this project, I created a frontend that graphically displays train information with filtering options.
+I used hooks, props, routing, conditional rendering, and state management in this Marta Interface!

 ## Setting Up
 - Fork this repository, set the owner to BoG-Dev-Bootcamp-S24, and name it `project1-s24-yourname`